hadas8/messaging-system/README.md

 - Endpoint URLs are defined in `urls.py` for message creation, message lists, message details, and message deletion.

 ## API Documentation
-- Explore the API documentation using Swagger UI available at [http://localhost:8000/swagger/](http://localhost:8000/swagger/).
+- Explore the API documentation using the Swagger documentation file documentation.json
+- It can be easily viewd in any online Swagger editor such as: https://editor.swagger.io/

 ## References and Authors
 - Developed by Hadas Etzion